keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 This is a written version of a workshop I am giving for **Emerging Scholars in Educational and Learning Sciences** conference (University of Helsinki) on 24th of October 2025.

-> Reminder: although this is easier if you have done programming before, and I might say examples for those who have used R or Python before, this is _really_ not necessary at all!
+> Reminder: prior knowledge in programming is NOT necessary.
+Although this tutorial might be easier if you have done programming before, this is _really_ not necessary!

-# What you'll need for this exercise
+# Prep: What you'll need for this exercise
 1. Create an account in [Overleaf](https://www.overleaf.com/)
 2. Open [Elsevier's template](https://www.overleaf.com/latex/templates/elsevier-article-elsarticle-template/vdzfjgjbckgz) and start learning by doing!
 3. Download the two mock-files you will need for this exercise: